 Cro-Magnon 1 is a middle-aged, male skeleton of one of the four adults found in the cave at Cro-Magnon.
 Scientists estimate his age at death at less than 50 years old.
 Except for the teeth, his skull is complete, though the bones in his face are noticeably pitted from a fungal infection.

-While the Cro-Magnon remains are representative of the earliest anatomically modern human beings to appear in Western Europe, this population was not the earliest anatomically modern humans to evolve - our species evolved about 200,000 years ago in Africa. however, the skull of Cro-Magnon 1 does show the traits that are unique to modern humans, including the tall, rounded skull with a near vertical forehead.
-A large brow ridge, no longer tops the eye sockets andthere is no prominent prognathism of the face and jaw.
+While the Cro-Magnon remains are representative of the earliest anatomically modern human beings to appear in Western Europe, this population was not the earliest anatomically modern humans to evolve - our species evolved about 200,000 years ago in Africa.
+However, the skull of Cro-Magnon 1 does show traits that are unique to modern humans, including the tall, rounded skull with a near vertical forehead.
+A large brow ridge no longer tops the eye sockets and there is no prominent prognathism of the face and jaw.

 Analysis of the skeletons found at the rock shelter indicates that the humans of this time period led a physically tough life.
 In addition to Cro-Magnon 1’s fungal infection, several of the individuals found at the shelter had fused vertebrae in their necks indicating traumatic injury, and the adult female found at the shelter had survived for some time with a skull fracture.
 The survival of the individuals with such ailments is indicative of group support and care, which allowed their injuries to heal.